Teachers and Staff

 Bio: Levy is an artist originally from Bogotá, Colombia.
 He received his Masters in Fine Arts with a major in sculpting.
 He has taught art and creative expression for several years to children and adults.
 Levy currently teaches art and ceramics.

-Lisa Anderson – Academic Support CoordinatorJoined MCS in 2015
+Lisa Anderson – Student Support CoordinatorJoined MCS in 2015

 BS (Early Childhood Education/Montessori), Chestnut Hill College, Philadelphia, PA

 AMS Primary (3-6) Certification, Chestnut Hill College, PA

 AMS Lower Elementary (6-9) Certification, Seacoast Center, NH